Exeter-Omics-Servers/omics-server-training/Core_Topics/GNU-Linux.md

 ## Prerequisites

-Users must be able to have access to some POSIX compliant system with a shell that is somewhat close to bash (for example, sh, zsh, dash).
+Partipants must be able to have access to some POSIX compliant system with a shell that is somewhat close to bash (for example, sh, zsh, dash).

 - OSX users should be able to work with iterm (which uses zsh by default)
 - Windows users are a little more tricky there are several options
-    - WSL -> Can be intimidating to set up for some users
+    - WSL -> Can be intimidating to set up for some partipants
     - Git Bash -> Easy to install, won't have all features but basic shell operations are possible
     - Powershell is too dissimilar to bash to be used here